sdonapar/graph_modeling_course/README.md

 * install Neo4j - Go to http://neo4j.com/download/other­releases/ and download the Neo4j 2.1.6 Community edition.
 Do NOT download the 2.2 M02 Milestone release please.

-exercises folder contains the exercises practiced in the class notes folder contains the notes taken during the training session
+<b>exercises</b> folder contains the exercises practiced in the class

+<b>notes</b> folder contains the notes taken during the training session